dgc-network/coliving-protocol/docs/docs/developers/sdk/interfaces/full.GetAgreementRequest.md

  `Optional` **handle**: `string`

-The User handle of the agreement owner
+The User handle of the digital_content owner

 ___